-Jean Antoine Watteau Biography | Oil Painting Reproductions
+Jean Antoine Watteau Biography | Oil Paintings

-10-10-1684 Valenciennes, FRA – 7-18-1721 Nogent-sur-Marne, FRABack to Artist IndexView Artists Paintings
+10-10-1684 Valenciennes, FRA – 7-18-1721 Nogent-sur-Marne, FRA

 Jean-Antoine Watteau studied under Gerin but learned more from the paintings of Ostade and David Teniers.
-On his master's death, Watteau went to Paris when he was twenty-one, where he worked for the scene painter Metayer and then in a factory where he turned out cheap religious pictures by the dozen, it was in that period that he developed his characteristic sketch-like technique.
+On his master's death, Watteau went to Paris when he was twenty-one, where he worked for the scene-painter Metayer and then in a factory where he turned out cheap religious pictures by the dozen, it was in that period that he developed his characteristic sketch-like technique.
 Here he mastered the detailed, subtle naturalism of seventeenth-century Flemish and Dutch artists, and also studied the great collections of masterpieces in the Luxembourg and Louvre palaces.
 He was rescued from this drudgery by Claude Gillot and later worked under Claude Audran.

 The turning point for Jean-Antoine Watteau came when he won second prize in a Prix de Rome competition in 1709.
 He became an associate of the Academy in 1712 and a full member in 1717.
 He led a revolt against the pompous classicism of the Louis XIV period and broke new ground with his realism and lively imagination.
 His early works were military subjects, but later he concentrated on rustic idylls which were very fashionable in the early eighteenth century.

-Nostalgia for a Happy Island.
+Watteau Nostalgia for a Happy Island.

 His acute perception of historical and social developments caused Watteau to make fundamental choices about style and subject matter, making him one of the earliest Fete-Galante painters in the European Rococo style.
 Against a backdrop of shady parks and delightful landscapes, small figures move with a gracefulness that is evoked, rather than painted, by light luminous brushstrokes.
 The themes treated are part of a vast repertoire of subjects that were popular in eighteenth-century painting, for example, the Embarkation for Cythera (the mythical island of love).
 This work symbolizes the desire to escape from reality and take refuge in the Arcadian dream of a mythic land of love that is identified as the Island of Cythera.
 The painting is read from right to left, beginning with the classical Herm of Venus (to whom Cythera is dedicated) decorated with rambling roses.
 A couple of lovers are seated before the statue, while others are rising to descend the short slope leading to the landing stage.
 Joyful cupids in flight welcome the lovers as they step into the light, gilded gondola that will take them to the island.

-Jean-Antoine Watteau painted two versions of this subject, which gained him admission to the academy.
+Jean-Antoine Watteau painted two versions of this subject, which gained him admission to the Academy.
 The Fete-Galante genre depicts carefree themes: aristocratic receptions, dances, amorous advances, etc. Nonetheless, a closer look at Watteau's paintings reveals a feeling of nostalgia and a profound melancholy that pervades even the dreamiest scenes.

 A keen theater lover, Watteau was familiar with the rules of disguise, fiction, and formal relationships.
 The world of the Commedia Dell'Arte masks becomes the theater of anxiety and ambiguity, pervaded by a transitory, precarious atmosphere.
 Pierrot or Gilles, a kind of pathetic Pulcinella, express and impending, felt loneliness, with his fading smile, seems a confused actor who appears to have forgotten his lines.